ScottishCovidResponse/Contact-Tracing-Model/docs/doc_v1.0/Build_documentation.md

 ## Isolation Policies

-The isolation policy can be split into 3 sections.
+An isolation policy can be split into 3 sections.

 ### Virus Policy